Web Content Display (Global)

 - ‘Withdrawn’ – tick the box in this column to withdraw the student’s external assessment component.
 (Note a ‘Withdraw’ on the investigation online results sheet does not withdraw the student from the subject).

-- ‘Student Materials’ – is used by teachers of subjects selected for online submission to submit student materials.
+- ‘Student Materials’ – is used by teachers to submit student materials online.

-- To add an enrolment and results, select ‘Add student’ on the school assessment results sheet.
+- To add an enrolment and results, select ‘Add student’ on the external investigations assessment results sheet.

 - Teachers should take care when entering results in each column.